Please join our newsletter

 During this time, he was appointed manager of Spanish side Valencia in December of 2015, where he endured a torrid 4 months before being sacked in March the following year after a string of poor results.

-His brother Phil enjoyed a relatively more successful coaching career.
+His brother, Phil Neville enjoyed a relatively more successful coaching career.
 Phil’s first coaching gigs were assistant roles with the England under-20 national teams and Manchester United in the early 2010s.

 On 18 January 2021, Phil Neville was became the head coach of Inter Miami, and currently their coach.